AyaA1i/Trees/README.md

 ## Contributing

-Contributions to the Toffee project are welcome.
+Contributions to the Trees project are welcome.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.